 Have you been dreaming of a Tibet tour for a long time?
-It’s time to restart your travel plans now.
-Tibet reopens to China expats from May 9, 2021 after being closed for more than a year.
+It's time to restart your travel plans now.
+Tibet has reopened for travel.

 The scenery along the Qinghai-Tibet railway is stunningly beautiful, with vast grasslands, crystal clear alpine lakes, deep gorges, and snow-capped mountains.
 The most beautiful scenery is on the Golmud-Lhasa section